SuperTapood/Cudheart/roadmap.md

 - [ ] add so many checks bro
 - [ ] change overloads to defaults
 - [ ] add more overloads for expscpp
+- [ ] make matrix use vector internally
 - [ ] add more overloads for basemathcpp
 - [ ] remove all the useless overloads
 - [ ] handle stupid exceptions (things like axis > 1 or axis < 0 things like that)